docsforadobe/javascript-tools-guide/9 - Intergrating XML into JavaScript/index.rst

 object.
 If you have not set a default, you can use direct access for elements with no namespace specifier.
 If you have set a default, you can use direct access for elements in that namespace.

-CHAPTER 9: Integrating XML into JavaScript

-The XML Object

-244

 If you have assigned an element to a namespace, and have not made it the default, you must use a Namespace object to access those elements.
 For example: